Pan-Nigerian alphabet

 The Pan-Nigerian alphabet is a set of 33 Latin letters standardised by the National Language Centre of Nigeria in the 1980s.
 It is intended to be sufficient to write all the languages of Nigeria without using digraphs.

 History

 Several hundred different languages are spoken in Nigeria.
-The different Latin alphabets made the use of typewriters impractical.
-In the 1980s the National Language Centre (NLC) undertook to develop a single alphabet suitable for writing all the languages of the country and replacing use of Arabic script in some Nigerian languages that were proposed in the colonial era, taking as its starting point a model proposed by linguist Kay Williamson in 1981.
-The font family was developed in 1985-86 by Edward Oguejofor and Victor Manfredi, in co-operation with the NLC, with technical assistance from Hermann Zapf.
+The different Latin alphabets made it impractical to create Nigerian typewriters.
+In the 1980s the National Language Centre (NLC) undertook to develop a single alphabet suitable for writing all the languages of the country, and replacing use of Arabic script, taking as its starting point a model proposed by linguist Kay Williamson in 1981.
+A typeface was developed in 1985–1986 by Edward Oguejofor and Victor Manfredi, in co-operation with the NLC, with technical assistance from Hermann Zapf.

 Characters

-If a Unicode font is installed with the Pan-Nigerian glyphs, then a table, such as the one below, should be seen: